Amortized Inference of Causal Models via Conditional Fixed-Point Iterations: Methodology: Conditional FiP

 After (at most) $d$ iterations, $\bm{n}_{d}$ corresponds to the observational sample associated to the original noise $\bm{n}$ according to our conditional SCM $\mathcal{T}(\cdot,\dx,\gG)$.
-To sample noise from $\mathbb{P}_{\bm{N}}$, we leverage cond-FiP that can estimates noise samples under the ANM assumption by computing $\widehat{\dn}:=\dx - \gT(\dx, E(L(\dx), \gG)$.
-From these estimated noise samples, we can efficiently estimate the joint distribution of the noise thanks to the Markovian assumption by computing the inverse cdfs of the marginals as proposed in~\cite{scetbon2024fip}.
+To sample noise from $\mathbb{P}_{\bm{N}}$, we leverage cond-FiP that can estimates noise samples under the ANM assumption by computing $\widehat{\dn}:=\dx - \gT(\dx, \mu(\dx, \gG))$.
+From these estimated noise samples, we can efficiently estimate the joint distribution of the noise by computing the inverse cdfs of the marginals as proposed in FiP.

-\paragraph{Interventional Predictions.} Cond-FiP also enables the estimation of interventions given an empirical representation $(\dx, \gG)$ of an unkown SCM $\gS(\mathbb{P}_{\bm{N}}, \gG,\bm{F})\sim \sP_{\gS}$.
+\paragraph{Interventional Generation.} Cond-FiP also enables the estimation of interventions given an empirical representation $(\dx, \gG)$ of an unkown SCM $\gS(\mathbb{P}_{\bm{N}}, \gG,\bm{F})\sim \sP_{\gS}$.
 To achieve this, we start from a noise sample $\bm{n}$, and we generate the associated intervened sample $\widehat{\bm{z}}^{\text{do}}$ by directly modifying the conditional SCM provided by Cond-FiP.
 More specifically, we modify in place the SCM obtained by Cond-FiP, leading to its interventional version $\mathcal{T}^{\text{do}}(\cdot,\dx,\gG)$.
 Now, generating an intervened sample can be done by applying the loop defined in~\eqref{loop:gen}, starting from $\bm{n}$ and using the intervened SCM $\mathcal{T}^{\text{do}}(\cdot,\dx,\gG)$ rather than the original one.